vuongducphuong/documentation/content/applications/inventory_and_mrp/inventory/management/lots_serial_numbers/serial_numbers.rst

 To copy and paste serial numbers from an existing spreadsheet, first populate a spreadsheet with all of the serial numbers received from the supplier (or manually chosen upon receipt).
 Then, copy and paste them in the :guilabel:`Lot/Serial Number Name` column.
-Odoo will automatically create the necessary number of lines based on the amount of numbers pasted in the column.
+Leansoft will automatically create the necessary number of lines based on the amount of numbers pasted in the column.

 From here, the :guilabel:`To` locations and :guilabel:`Done` quantities can be manually entered in